fitnr/lightestbox/README.md

 # Litebox

 Create simple lightboxes to pop up images.
-Litebox has no dependencies and weighs in at only 3 kb.
+Litebox is library-agnostic, has no dependencies and weighs in at only 3 kb.

-Litebox plays well if your favorite browser module-builder, whether it's Browserify, Ender, whatver.
-It especially works will with DomReady.
+Use it with jQuery, Zepto or Ender; or compile it in with Browserify and your favorite tools.

 ## Boxing